chmp/ipytest/Readme.md

 1. pytest will find any test function ever defined.
 This behavior can lead to unexpected results when test functions are renamed, as their previous definition is still available inside the kernel.
-Running [`%%ipytest`](#ipyest) per default deletes any previously defined tests.
-As an alternative the [`clean_test`](#ipytestclean_tests) function allows to delete previously defined tests.
+Running [`%%ipytest`][ipyest.ipytest] per default deletes any previously defined tests.
+As an alternative the [`clean_test`][ipytest.clean_tests] function allows to delete previously defined tests.
 2. Python's module system caches imports and therefore acts as a global state.
-   To test the most recent version of any module, the module needs to be reloaded. `ipytest` offers the [`reload`](#ipytestreload) function.
+   To test the most recent version of any module, the module needs to be reloaded. `ipytest` offers the [`reload`][ipytest.reload] function.
 The `autoreload` extension of IPython may also help here.
 To test local packages, it is advisable to install them as development packages, e.g., `pip install -e .`.
 3. For async code, IPython will create an event loop in the current thread.
 This setup may interfere with async tests.
 To support these use cases, ipytest supports running tests in a separate thread.
 Simply setup ipytest via `ipytest.autoconfig(run_in_thread=True)`.

 ## Extended usage

-It is also possible to use `ipytest` without magics by calling the `run` function as in:
+It is also possible to use `ipytest` without magics by calling the [`run`][ipytest.run] function as in:

 ```python
 ipytest.run()